 - 1. Remove victim(s) from the spill area to fresh air only if an attempt to rescue victim(s) does not present a danger to the rescuers. - 2.
 Don appropriate personal protective equipment (gloves, eye protection, etc.) - 3.
 Remove contaminated clothing while under an emergency shower. - 4.
-Flush affected area of the body with coolwater for at least 15 minutes or longer if pain persists. - 5.
-Do not use neutralizing chemicals, creams, lotions or salves. - 6.
-Contact the CHO and/or emergency response personnel and inform them of the incident and possible chemical(s) involved. - 7.
-Seek appropritate medical care as soon as possible.
+Flood affected area of the body with cold water for at least 15 minutes or longer if pain persists. - 5.
+Wash skin with mild soap and water do not use neutralizing chemicals, creams, lotions or salves.

+6. Contact the CHO and/or emergency response personnel and inform them of the incident and possible chemical(s) involved.